WeigengLi/MTL-VIT2EEG/README.md

 `models`: Our proposed models, benchmark models, and code to evaluate models.

-`timeMachine`: Early version of models, codes, notebooks, Tasks that might be useful in the future.

 `run.py` Code to reproduce our experiments.

 ## Dataset download